Is Anyone at Fault if Bad Weather Caused a Car Accident in New York?

 If you were seriously injured in a car crash, our New York personal injury attorneys at The Carrion Law Firm will work to hold another motorist liable if they failed to exercise reasonable caution given the inclement weather.

 Car accidents are rarely a result of just bad weather.
 In most cases, an accident occurred because another driver was careless or purposefully acted in a reckless manner.
 In other situations, the municipality responsible for maintaining the road or the manufacturer of a defective car part could share liability.
-To determine who could be held accountable for your injuries, call (718) 841-0083.
+To determine who could be held accountable for your injuries, call our Corona, Queens car accident lawyer at (718) 841-0083.

 New York is a No-Fault Insurance State